ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 4. **Expanded delegation:**

     OAuth 2.0 defines the “scope” parameter for controlling access to APIs.
 This parameter has been coopted to mean a number of different things in different protocols, including flags for turning special behavior on and off, including the return of data apart from the access token.
-The “resource” parameter and RAR extensions (as defined in {{I-D.ietf-oauth-rar}}) expand on the “scope” concept in similar but different ways.
+The “resource” parameter and RAR extensions (as defined in {{RFC9396}}) expand on the “scope” concept in similar but different ways.

     GNAP defines a rich structure for requesting access, with string references as an optimization.
 GNAP defines methods for requesting directly-returned user information, separate from API access.
 This information includes identifiers for the current user and structured assertions.
 The core GNAP protocol makes no assumptions or demands on the format or contents of the access token, but the RS extension allows a negotiation of token formats between the AS and RS.